alexneri/intento-docs/partials/translation-portal.md

      :::
 4. Click **Translate**.
 For entered or pasted texts, translation starts at about 2000ms after the last entry.

+For more information about subscription plans, users can reach out to [hello@inten.to](mailto:hello@inten.to).
+For more information about smart routing, see [Intento Smart Routing](smart-routing).

+### Example Screnshots

+The following are example screenshots of the Translation Portal:

 ![Empty portal](assets/20250117_120046_Monosnap_Translation+Portal+2025-01-17+11-53-04.png)

 Empty translation portal.
 Write, paste text, or upload a file to begin translating.